-Looting is common in the waters of Southeast Asia and some are calling for the Smithsonian to cancel their plans to show the recovered artifacts for ethical reasons.
+Looting is common in the waters of Southeast Asia, and some are calling for the Smithsonian to cancel its plans to show the recovered artifacts for ethical reasons.
 There are a lot of differing opinions on the matter, but the one thing almost everyone agrees on is that the discovery in question was extremely important.

 'The Most Significant Shipwreck To Be Found In Modern Times'